NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ===============================================  =======  ======  ===============  ========  =========  ================================================

   .. [#] HVACDistribution type must be :ref:`hvac_distribution_air` (type: "regular velocity" or "gravity") or :ref:`hvac_distribution_dse`.
-  .. [#] If there is a cooling system attached to the DistributionSystem, the heating and cooling systems cannot have different values for FanPowerWattsPerCFM.
   .. [#] HeatingSystemFuel choices are  "natural gas", "fuel oil", "propane", "electricity", "wood", or "wood pellets".
+  .. [#] HeatingCapacity=-1 can be used to autosize the equipment for research purposes or to run tests (it should *not* be used for a real home).
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] If the fan power is not measured, a value of 0.58 W/cfm should be used according to ANSI/RESNET/ICC© 301-2019 Addendum B.
   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          A non-zero airflow defect can only be applied for systems attached to a distribution system.
          See ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems for more information.
          If the airflow rate is not measured and the measurement is not exempted, a value of -0.25 should be used according to ANSI/RESNET/ICC© 301-2019 Addendum B.
+  .. [#] If there is a cooling system attached to the DistributionSystem, the heating and cooling systems cannot have different values for FanPowerWattsPerCFM.

 .. warning::